-This problem was tackled with String theory.
-A good intoduction to the subject is given in [11].
-Briefly, the origin of string theory was the discovery by Veneziano [12] and Virasoro [13] of simple formulas as a model for describing the scattering of hadrons.
-These formulae revealed a rather novel mathematical structure which was soon interpreted by the physical picture based on the relativistic dynamics of strings by Nambu, Nielsen and Susskind [14].
-This string interpretation of 'dual resonance model' of hadronic physics was not influential in the development of the subject until the appearance of the 1973 paper by Goddard \textit{et al} [15].
+This problem was tackled with String theory \cite{Becker:2007zj}.
+Briefly, the origin of string theory was the discovery by Veneziano \cite{Veneziano} and Virasoro \cite{Virasoro} of simple formulas as a model for describing the scattering of hadrons.
+These formulae revealed a rather novel mathematical structure which was soon interpreted by the physical picture based on the relativistic dynamics of strings by Nambu, Nielsen and Susskind \cite{Nambu}.
+This string interpretation of `dual resonance model' of hadronic physics was not influential in the development of the subject until the appearance of the 1973 paper by Goddard \textit{et al} \cite{Goddard}.
 It explained in detail how the string action could be quantized in light-cone gauge.
-Interestingly, among the massles string states, there is one that has spin two.
-In 1974, it was shown by Scherk and Schwarz [16] and independently by Yoneya [17] that this particle interacts like graviton, so the theory actually includes general relativity.
+Interestingly, among the massless string states, there is one that has spin two.
+In 1974, it was shown by Scherk and Schwarz \cite{Scherk} and independently by Yoneya \cite{Yoneya} that this particle interacts like graviton, so the theory actually includes general relativity.
 This lead them to propose that string theory should be used for unification rather than for hadrons.
-This implied, in particular that the string length scale should be comparable to the plank length, rather than the size of hadrons i.e., $10^{-15}m$, as it was previously assumed.
+This implied, in particular that the string length scale should be comparable to the Planck length, rather than the size of hadrons i.e., $10^{-15}\,m$, as it was previously assumed.
 All this made string theory a potential candidate to be a theory of quantum gravity.